|Years Coached||Record||Win %||Playoff record||Playoff win %|

 Bill Belichick Coaching Tree

 Before he was a head coach, Belichick served as an assistant coach for Ted Marchibroda, Rick Forzano, Tommy Hudspeth, Red Miller, Ray Perkins, and Bill Parcells.
 Twelve of these years were spent on Parcells' coaching staff.
-During his time as head coach, nine assistant coaches, (Nick Saban, Al Groh, Eric Mangini, Romeo Crennel, Josh McDaniels, Matt Patricia, Bill O'Brien, Brian Flores, and Joe Judge) on his coaching staff were hired as head coaches across the league.
-His coaching tree has combined for a record of 182-256-1 in the regular season and 2-5 in the playoffs during their thirty seasons as head coach after serving on his coaching staffs.
+During his time as head coach, ten assistant coaches, (Nick Saban, Al Groh, Eric Mangini, Brian Daboll, Romeo Crennel, Josh McDaniels, Matt Patricia, Bill O'Brien, Brian Flores, and Joe Judge) on his coaching staff were hired as head coaches across the league.
+His coaching tree has combined for a record of 193-267-1 in the regular season and 2-5 in the playoffs during their thirty-two seasons as head coach after serving on his coaching staffs.

 Belichick played center and tight end while at college.

 Belichick was born on Wednesday, April 16, 1952 in Nashville, Tennessee.
 He has three children with his ex-wife: Amanda, Stephen, and Brian.
 Both Stephen and Brian have since started their own NFL coaching careers, starting in the Patriots organization.